- December 1, 2015

 About

-- gameplay298 mentions Positive Neutral Negative
+- gameplay158 mentions Positive Neutral Negative

 “The gameplay itself is straightforward and accessible, making it a great choice for newcomers to city-building games.”

-“After a few hours of gameplay, I found that I was googling too much about how things work and the whole thing had just become a quest to unveil the mysteries of the viking's seemingly random behavior instead of a fun game to play.”
+“After a few hours of gameplay, I found that I was googling too much about how things work, and the whole thing had just become a quest to unveil the mysteries of the Viking's seemingly random behavior instead of a fun game to play.”

 Valhalla Hills: Definitive Edition Review - PS4